Break Up with Migraines - Chronic Ocular Migraines

 Are you aware that there are many types of headaches?
 The throbbing and annoying pain of a headache can be distressing, and some are far more painful than others, so it’s important to recognize the difference.
 The team at Healthfully Fabulous wants you to learn about 10 of the most common types of headaches:

-The term “Ocular Migraine” references various migraine subtypes defined by varied visual problems that may include:
+The term “Ocular Migraine” references various migraine subtypes defined by various visual problems that may include:

 What Are the Types of Ocular Migraines?